 By Friday morning, the final day’s music data is added and, by lunchtime, industry clients are receiving their first glance of the week’s totals.
 This data is offered with multiple breakdowns of every title’s weekly performance – daily breakdowns, plus by region, format and retailer type (with all retailers categorised as either general/specialist, supermarkets, independents and digital).

 The complexity of this rapid process should not be under-estimated – in many other key markets, the charts take several days to be delivered to the business, not just the few chart hours in which the UK charts & data are compiled.
-The process has become increasingly complex in recent years too, through the addition to the chart survey in 2004 of download sales (which are currently double the sales volumes of single sales in the biggest pre-digital eras) and, in 2014, of streaming.
+The process has become increasingly complex in recent years too, through the addition to the chart survey in 2004 of download sales (which grew to double the sales volumes of single sales in the biggest pre-digital eras) and, in 2014, of streaming.

 The Official Charts Company has been collecting streaming information since 2008 (when the Official Subscription Plays Chart was launched) but only in 2014 did streaming finally enter the core Official Charts.
 The first to take on board audio streams was the Official Singles Chart from the beginning of July 2014 - with 100 audio streams (drawn from services such as Spotify, Deezer, Napster and O2 Tracks, among others) equating to 1 single purchase.
+In July 2018, video downloads and streams were incorporated for the first time.

 While the addition of streams represented a hugely significant change in the history of the UK’s charts, it should also be seen as the latest step in the evolution of the UK’s Official Charts.